AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/index.md

 ## What is an Electronic Seal and PDF Electronic Seal API ?

-An Electronic Seal in PDF is the equivalent of an organization rubber stamp on a paper, but it’s much more secure.
-It is supported by a digital certificate issued in the name of an organization.
-Electronic Seal i.e. eSeal is in accordance with the global standards set by [Cloud Signature Consortium (CSC)](https://cloudsignatureconsortium.org/) and offer the utmost assurance of identity while handling digital documents.
+An Electronic Seal in PDF is the akin to an organization's rubber stamp on a paper, but it’s more secure.
+An organization's electronic seal applied using PDF Electronic Seal API is supported by a digital certificate issued in the name of that organization.
+The Electronic Seal may be applied using a certificate hosted within a [Cloud Signature Consortium (CSC)](https://cloudsignatureconsortium.org/) compliant service provider.
+It offer the utmost assurance of identity of the organization while handling digital documents.

-PDF Electronic Seal API is a cloud based solution to apply the eSeal on the pdf documents using the digital certificates issued to Organizations to demonstrate the integrity and authenticity of official documents such as invoices, statements, agreements etc. These digital certificates are issued by a CSC compliant Trust Service Provider (TSP).
+PDF Electronic Seal API is a cloud based solution to apply an electronic seal on PDF documents using the digital certificates issued to organizations to demonstrate the integrity and authenticity of official documents such as invoices, statements etc. These digital certificates are issued by a CSC compliant Trust Service Provider (TSP).

 Below are the benefits of applying an eSeal to a document.
 * **Integrity**: Trust that the document has not been altered at any point in the workflow.